AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/index.md

 ### No-hassle Connection

 With Assurance, we've made connecting your app with our service simple and reliable.
-We've saved you the hassle of using network proxies,[MiTM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)) and other network gymnastics - connecting your app to Assurance is made as easy as scanning a QR code or tapping a button.
+We've saved you the hassle of using network proxies, [MiTM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)), and other network gymnastics - connecting your app to Assurance is made as easy as scanning a QR code or tapping a button.

 ![](./assets/index/no-hassle-connection.png)